RetroPie/RetroPie-Docs/docs/Amiga.md

 lctrl + esc (exit back to menu)
 ```

-Launch it from Emulation Station, and you get the gui where you can configure disks/roms/memory and insert adfs images into the virtual drives.
+Launch it from Emulation Station, and you get the GUI where you can configure disks/roms/memory and insert adf images into the virtual floppy disk drives.

 It can't currently launch games directly from the Emulation Station menu, but the GUI is easy to use.